TUDelft-IN4303-2014/assignments/milestone3-codegen/day10.md

 ### Submission

+You need to submit your MiniJava project with a pull request against branch `assignment10` on GitHub.
+Your GitHub repository contains a step-by-step procedure how to file such a request.
-You need to submit your MiniJava project on Blackboard.
-As part of your submission, we ask you to provide a short paragraph explaining the organisation of your Stratego files.
-The deadline for submission is December 11, 17:59.
+This project should contain a `README.md` with a short paragraph explaining the organisation of your Stratego files.

+The deadline for submissions is December 10th, 17:59.

 ### Grading